ElementsProject/lightning/doc/lightning-fundchannel_start.7.md

 *id* is the node id of the remote peer.

-*satoshi* is the satoshi value that the channel will be funded at.
+*amount* is the satoshi value that the channel will be funded at.
 This value MUST be accurate, otherwise the negotiated commitment transactions will not encompass the correct channel value.